 The second statement was "Israel's government engaged in the conflict primarily for political rather than military reasons."
 Unlike the first statement, agreement with this statement indicated a degree of scepticism about the motivations of the Israeli government, and at the upper end of the scale, outright criticism of the government.
-We found that slightly fewer respondents (42%) expressed a sceptical or critical view in this case, compared with those who did not (47%) (Figure 1).
+We found that slightly more respondents (47%) expressed a sceptical or critical view in this case, compared with those who did not (42%) (Figure 1).

-So, on the one hand, a majority of respondents (57%) agreed that Israel's government handled the conflict appropriately, but on the other, a sizeable minority (42%) was sceptical about the government's underlying motivations.
+So, on the one hand, a majority of respondents agreed that Israel's government handled the conflict appropriately, but on the other, close to half were sceptical about the government's underlying motivations.